 What is the Service Corps?

-The Service Corps, now in its second year, mobilizes young adults ages 18-29 to invest both in their communities and themselves through a Jewish service-learning experience.
+The Service Corps mobilizes young adults ages 18-29 to invest both in their communities and themselves through a Jewish service-learning experience.
 Corps members will volunteer virtually or in-person, following CDC guidelines, with local service partners working to combat the lasting economic and social effects of the pandemic.
 Each city will have a cohort supervised by a local Repair the World staff member to integrate the themes of the program in a small group setting.
 Corps members will spend approximately 10 hours per week volunteering, connecting with the Jewish community, and discussing foundational elements of social justice.